 POPULAR ITALIAN COCKTAILS

 Aperol is another classic Italian drink.
-Orange coloured Aperol is similar to Campari, but with less alcohol and much less bitter taste.
-While Campari is digestive, Aperol is aperitif.
+Orange-colored Aperol is similar to Campari, but with less alcohol and much less bitter taste.
+While Campari is digestive, Aperol is an aperitif.

 Aperol spritz, a famous Italian cocktail made of Aperol, soda water, Prosecco wine with a slice of orange is particularly popular among Italians.
 Aperol and Aperol Spritz originate from the city of Padua in the Veneto region, but they are widely consumed throughout Italy especially during hot summer days.